Mao Zedong: Biography, Cultural Revolution, Major Facts, & Death

 Following the expulsion of all Communists from the KMT on July 15, 1927, Mao supported the CCP in establishing the Workers’ and Peasants’ Red Army of China (also known as the Red Army).
 Leading the CCP in battle was General Zhu De (1886-1976).
 The CCP’s initial success in the city of Nanchang in August 1927 quickly turned sour as they were pushed back and forced to retreat into the wilderness of Fujian.

 As commander-in-chief of the Red Army, Mao failed to take Changsha from the KMT in the Autumn Harvest Uprising.
-He and his men were forced to retreat into the Jinggang Mountains of Jiangxi.
-Mao was subsequently expelled by the CCP Central Committee after it was discovered that he tried to personally gain from the failed Autumn Harvest Uprising.
+He and his men were forced to retreat to the Jinggang Mountains of Jiangxi.
+He was subsequently expelled by the CCP Central Committee after it was discovered that he tried to personally gain from the failed Autumn Harvest Uprising.